Grain-Free Dog Food Quick Picks

 Wellness Complete Health Lamb & Lamb Meal is fortified with glucosamine and chondroitin to support joint health.
 It also contains four different probiotic strains, which may help regulate your dog’s digestive tract.

-Wellness Complete Health Lamb & Lamb Meal Recipe is made in the USA, without any artificial colors, artificial flavors, or artificial preservatives.
+Wellness Complete Health Lamb & Lamb Meal Recipe is a dog food that’s made in the USA, without any artificial colors, artificial flavors, or artificial preservatives.

 First 5 Ingredients: